naughtyfruit53/FastApiv1.6/docs/ACCESSIBILITY_REPORT.md

 ## Executive Summary

-This report documents the accessibility improvements and WCAG 2.1 Level AA compliance status for the TritIQ Business Suite application, with focus on mobile and demo mode experiences.
+This report documents the accessibility improvements and WCAG 2.1 Level AA compliance status for the TRITIQ BOS application, with focus on mobile and demo mode experiences.

 **Report Date**: October 23, 2025
 **WCAG Version**: 2.1